Anti-Pattern-Inc/saasus-platform-document/docs/api-gateway-function/overview.md

 updatedAt: "Thu Oct 07 2024 19:00:00 GMT+0000 (Coordinated Universal Time)"
 ---

-### API Gateway Feature Overview
+### Smart API Gateway Feature Overview

-The API Gateway feature of the SaaSus Platform is designed to facilitate the publication and management of APIs when transitioning traditional packaged software or standalone applications to SaaS.
-With the API Gateway, managing API endpoints and delivering them to end-users becomes streamlined.
-The API Gateway Beta version is available across **all plans** of the SaaSus Platform.
+The Smart API Gateway feature of the SaaSus Platform is designed to facilitate the publication and management of APIs when transitioning traditional packaged software or standalone applications to SaaS.
+With the Smart API Gateway, managing API endpoints and delivering them to end-users becomes streamlined.
+The Smart API Gateway Beta version is available across **all plans** of the SaaSus Platform.

 ### Prerequisites